jiraffe1/Pentago/README.md

 # Pentago
- hte game of pentago replicated in p5.js
+ the game of pentago replicated in javascript using p5.js